palowenstein/cli-employee-summary-template-engine/README.md

 ## Details
 <ul>
 <li>A .gitignore file is present at the root level to prevent the upload of node_modules, .DS_Store.</li>
-<li>The included package.json file includes all dependencies needed for the program to run.</li>
+<li>The included package.json includes an install link to all the required dependencies needed for the program to run.
+All the user needs to do is run 'npm install' in Terminal while in the root folder (see Instructions).</li>
 </ul>

 ## Instructions